-Retention, the ability to keep employees satisfied and choose to stay with their organisation, took a devastating blow during the Covid-19 pandemic.
+Retention, the ability to keep employees satisfied and choose to stay with their organization, took a devastating blow during the Covid-19 pandemic.
 In the U.S. alone, more than 4 million people quit their jobs in April of 2021.
 By November 2021, that number soared to a record 4.5 million.1 The phenomenon of so many employees leaving their jobs after a year of health crisis earned the mass exodus the distinctive title, “the great resignation.”

-Which raises the question: In a climate increased turnover, how to you keep employees working and reduce turnover?
+Which raises the question: In a climate of increased turnover, how to you keep employees working and reduce turnover?

 First, it’s helpful to understand why employees stay.
 A recent study by SHRM2 identified five leading factors that keep employees happy and satisfied with their jobs: